 Passionate about improving testing practices and supporting projects to improve its quality.

 Passionate about simplifying complex solutions.

 Bruce Lawson is freelance web standards and accessibility consultant.
 He was co-editor of the HTML5.3 specification, one of the inventors of the

-React focused developer, working on a Design System at Albert Heijn (Dutch supermarket).
-Started out writing ActionScript, did jQuery and thus has all sorts of knowledge on deprecated stuff.
+A frontend developer that started out writing ActionScript, did jQuery and thus has all sorts of knowledge on deprecated stuff.
+Currently consulting at med-tech startup Aidence to help them detect early-stage lung cancer, using React and ML.
 Part of a frontend development couple that produced a kid.

 Floor studied design, worked in advertising, then worked with a bunch of start-ups in product and community roles, learned how to program (Ruby), (co)organized countless tech conferences, meetups and workshops, ran a co-working space and start-up accelerator in Vienna, before moving back to the Netherlands and getting back into developer relations.

 Chris is an experienced Talent Consultant within the web engineering team at Few&Far.
 Few&Far has worked with over 400 businesses like Babylon, JustEat, Tesco, Transferwise, Typeform, and WorldRemit, helping them fill engineering roles around the world.
 As a part of the React Advanced London community, Chris is passionate about scaling software development teams within small to medium sized organisations.

 Many modern web frameworks use components as their building blocks.

 In this talk, I will show component testing using Cypress - and I mean "show" literally.
 You will see the component running inside a real browser, you will interact with the component like a real user, and you can debug the component using the real browser's DevTools.
 Finally, I will go through the current open source and commercial options for visually testing the component's styles and rendering.